 Admittedly, another reason I chose to omit certain waterfalls from the book is because I felt a connection to them that would be lost if I exposed them to the masses.
 I suppose I was being selfish.
 But the beauty of writing your own book is that you can include or exclude whatever you want.
 I harbor no illusions that all of these waterfalls will remain unknown to the waterfalling world forever.
 In fact, people have already exposed some of them on Facebook.
 But at least my conscious is clear.

 I have several “Secret” waterfalls I want to show you on this page.
-It will take me a little while to get them all uploaded, but I’ll start with a few.
+It will take me a little while to get them all uploaded, but I’ll start with one.
 You may wonder why I’m showing you any of them.
 If I didn’t want them in my book, why would I want them on my website?
 First, by exposing them here (without providing any location information, of course) I’m hoping that those who discover them on their own may also choose to keep them under the radar.
 Second, I want to establish the legitimacy of their names.
 I discovered and named some of these falls years ago and I wouldn’t want anyone who stumbles upon them today to think they’ve found something unknown and unnamed.
 (Read the NC Waterfall Names page for more insight on how I feel about naming waterfalls.)
 Other people discovered and named some of these falls and I want to establish their legitimacy just as much as mine.

 The final reason I’m showing them is because I’ve named some of these waterfalls in honor of people I love and who have meant a lot to me.
 I want to show them as a tribute.

 As far as I know, none of these waterfalls have been documented and named prior to my discovery or by those who told me about the ones they discovered.
 Of course, some of the locals know about them, and hunters and fishers have no doubt visited them for generations.
 And loggers surely visited them during the logging era.
 But I did not see them presented to the public or named prior to my discovery of them.